BlueAndi/DroidControlShip/README.md

 The Webots documentation has more details about [Single Simulation and Multiple Local Extern Robot Controllers](https://cyberbotics.com/doc/guide/running-extern-robot-controllers?tab-os=windows#single-simulation-and-multiple-local-extern-robot-controllers).

-It is mandatory too if the simulation runs not locally (e.g. Webots runs on windows host and RadonUlzer in WSL).
+It is mandatory too if the simulation does not run locally (e.g. Webots runs on windows host and RadonUlzer in WSL).
 Set the IP address and the port in [platformio_override.ini](./platformio_override.ini), see *webots_ip_address* and *webots_protocol*.

 Use *ipc* as *webots_protocol* for local connections and *tcp* for remote connections.